Apsd1109/apsd1109.github.io/_blogs/2023-01-01-a-rooted-resolution.md

 ![](/assets/images/a-rooted-resolution-2.jpg)
 _Our powerful DG.
 All because of His word, and all for His glory alone. 🔥 (We made dumplings together! 😋)_

-> Thus says the Lord: "Let not the wise man boast in his wisdom, let not the mighty man boast in his might, let not the rich man boast in his riches, but **let him who boasts boast in this, that he understands and knows me, that I am the Lord who practices steadfast love, justice, and righteousness in the earth.** For in these things I delight, declares the Lord."
+> Thus says the Lord: "Let not the wise man boast in his wisdom, let not the mighty man boast in his might, let not the rich man boast in his riches, but **let him who boasts boast in this, that he understands and knows me, that I am the Lord who practices steadfast love, justice, and righteousness in the earth.** For in these things I delight, declares the Lord." - Jeremiah 9:23–24, ESV
-> (Jeremiah 9:23–24, ESV)

 # The Resolve to Reflect Psalm 1.

-> "Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; but his delight is in the law of the Lord, and on his law he meditates day and night.
+> Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; but his delight is in the law of the Lord, and on his law he meditates day and night.
 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.
 The wicked are not so, but are like chaff that the wind drives away.
-Therefore the wicked will not stand in the judgment, nor sinners in the congregation of the righteous; for the Lord knows the way of the righteous, but the way of the wicked will perish."
+Therefore the wicked will not stand in the judgment, nor sinners in the congregation of the righteous; for the Lord knows the way of the righteous, but the way of the wicked will perish. - Psalm 1:1–6, ESV
-> (Psalm 1:1–6, ESV)

 The message of Psalm 1 is very clear, and the imagery, very vivid: that we ought not to become complacent in and apathetic to our sin and sinful nature, by settling for the ways of the wicked.
 Rather, we must be rooted like how a tree is — by streams of water so that it may produce fruit in its season — by meditating on God's word day and night. **By doing so, we will prosper and bring glory to God.**